 At Excalibur Plumbing, we know that it’s getting colder and winter is approaching, you may have noticed that something’s up with the temperature of your water.
 Perhaps you have to wait for 2 to 4 minutes for the shower water to get warm, and even then it doesn’t seem to get hot enough.

-It can be harder to get ice cold water during the summer, it can be difficult to maintain a consistent warm temperature during the winter, and this often has a lot to do with the outside temperatures.
+It can be harder to get ice-cold water during the summer, it can be difficult to maintain a consistently warm temperature during the winter, and this often has a lot to do with the outside temperatures.
 Usually, the simplest solution is to turn up the temperature on your water heater’s thermostat.